 - 75 grams unsalted butter

-I use a food processor to blitz the butter and flour into breadcrumbs.
-But you can use a mixing bowl and rub the butter and flour in with your fingers to get the same result.
+I use a food processor or free standing mixer to rub 125 grams butter, 100 grams of sugar and 200 grams of flour into rubble.
+But you can use a mixing bowl and mix the butter, sugar and flour together with a wooden spoon to get the same result.
 Add the sugar and mix together until it starts to come together.